kudobuilder/kudo.dev/content/blog/blog-2020-02-07-kudo-terraform-provider-1.md

 make build
 ```

-The rest of this post will reference a `main.tf` file that is located in the `examples/blog/part1/` folder of this repo.
+The rest of this post will reference a `main.tf` file that is located in the `examples/blog/part1/` folder of the provider repo.
 You can also find this file [here](https://github.com/runyontr/terraform-provider-kudo/blob/master/blog/part1/main.tf)

 #### KUDO Installation